tanmdoan/dotfiles-v2/README.md

 - automatically set iterm font to hacknerd font
 - installing oh-my-zsh should not stall the make step
+- automate Karabiner installation/settings to map caps-lock to ctrl/esc

 ### Trouble shooting